Trinity Employability Award in partnership with Intel – First Steps (For JF Students)

 Level 1 - Participate

-- Complete a minimum of 20 hours of extra-curricular activities – see list of approved activities below and details of reference requirements
+- Complete a minimum of 20 hours of extra-curricular activities - see list of approved activities below

-- Attend one session at Intel
+- Attend one workshop delivered by Intel

 - Volunteering with a registered charity or as part of a Trinity initiative, e.g. S2S mentoring, VDP homework club